Three Budget Scenarios

 2. Eat at the Outdoor Stands

-The street food kitchens outside offer cheaper alternatives: bratwurst from 5 EUR, fries from 4 EUR.
+The street food kitchens outside offer cheaper alternatives: bratwurst from €5, fries from €4.

 3. Get the Group Day Pass

-For groups of 2 or more: The MVV group day pass costs about 17.80 EUR and covers up to 5 people.
+For groups of 2 or more: The MVV group day pass costs about €17.80 and covers up to 5 people.

 4. Rent or Buy Secondhand Tracht

-It does not have to be new!
-Find great Tracht at secondhand shops, eBay or rental services at half the price.
+It does not have to be new.
+Find great Tracht at secondhand shops, eBay or [rental services](/en/what-to-wear) at half the price.

 5. Arrive in the Morning